GluuFederation/docs-ce-prod/docs/source/integration/sswebapps/openidc-rp.md

 !!!
 Note
     The `client_secret` should be noted after creating the client in Gluu Server as it is used later.

 ### Configure the Apache Virtualhost
-The apache module is confgured in the defautl ssl configuration file.
+The Apache module is confgured in the defautl ssl configuration file.
 Please use the command below to open the file

 ```text
 # vi /etc/httpd/conf.d/ssl.conf